What is Orthogonal Array?

 - Composite factoring – Optimize one or more factors into single factor (Here column attribute is referred to as a factor)

 - Decide the max factors.
 It will determine 2’s, 3’s and 4’s combinations.
 2’s would be executed as prioritized test cases and then follow till maximum # of combinations

 - Remove infeasible combinations

 - Add a few combinations based on business need

 - Business team to review the test coverage.

 OA Tool Output

-We have many OA tools in market.
-This blog and next blog would give you an understanding on implementation.
+We have many OA tools in the market.
+This blog and the next blog would give you an understanding on implementation.
 Detailed case study is in next blog

 |Cases||Mobile Phones||Web browsers||Mobile OS|